 In order to learn to eliminate bullying from our community, you'll need to learn some new skills.
 My job is to be your coach.
 A Coach is someone who provides training, who gradually shows you how your performance can be improved.

 Your job is to be "coachable."
-You must be willing to listen, to follow directions, to try something you've never tried before, to recognize that your coach knows more about the subject than you do.
+You must be willing to listen to my suggestions and to those of other people in the class.
+You need to be willing to follow directions, to try something you've never tried before, to recognize that a coach knows more about the subject than you do.
 If you're not coachable, you're not learning.
 You're wasting your time.
 Raise your hands if you're willing to be "coachable."